verdaccio/verdaccio/CONTRIBUTING.md

 #### Caveats

-Feel free to commit as much times you want in your branch, but keep on mind on this repository we `git squash` on merge by default, as we like to maintain a clean git history.
+Feel free to commit as many times you want in your branch, but keep on mind on this repository we `git squash` on merge by default, as we like to maintain a clean git history.